Awfiscus/Create-Employee-Roster-With-Just-A-Few-Questions/readME.md

 ## Test instructions

 I am using jest to test my project.
+To run the tests I have set up, run the command npm test.

 ## Questions